Interactive identification of individuals with positive treatment effect while controlling false discoveries: Introduction

 The core idea that enables human interaction is to separate the information used for selecting subjects with positive effects and that for error control, via ``masking and unmasking'' (Figure~\ref{fig:flow_interact}).
-In short, masking means we hide $\{A_i\}_{i=1}^n$ from the analyst.
-The algorithm alternates between two steps --- selection and error control --- until a simple stopping criterion introduced later is reached. \begin{enumerate} \item \textbf{Selection}.
+In short, masking means we hide the treatment assignment $\{A_i\}_{i=1}^n$ from the analyst.
+The algorithm alternates between two steps --- selection and error control --- until a simple stopping criterion introduced later is reached.
+Below is a intuitive description of the framework and we give the full method in Section~\ref{sec:zero-effect}. \begin{enumerate} \item \textbf{Selection}.
 Consider a set of candidate subjects to be identified as having a positive effect (whose null to be rejected), denoted as rejection set $\mathcal{R}_t$ for iteration~$t$.
 We start with all the subjects included, $\mathcal{R}_0 = [n]$.
 At each iteration, the analyst excludes possible nulls (i.e., subjects that are unlikely to have positive effects) from the previous $\mathcal{R}_{t-1}$, using all the available information (outcomes $Y_i$ and covariates $X_i$ for all subjects $i \in [n]$, and progressively unmasked $A_i$ from the step of error control, and possible prior information).
 Note that our method does not automatically use prior information and the revealed data.
 The analyst is free to use any black-box prediction algorithm that uses the available information, and evaluates the subjects possibly using an estimated probability of having a positive treatment effect.
 This step is where a human is allowed to incorporate her subjective choices.